Dear South Bay Community,

 Information on Food Services

-South Bay Union Bulk Meal Distribution on Mondays from 11:00-1:00 at the District Warehouse (1111 Saturn Blvd.).
+Child Nutrition will continue meal distribution through the summer break.
+A weeks worth of breakfast and lunch meals will be distributed every Monday at the District Warehouse (1111 Saturn Blvd in San Diego) from 11:00-1:00.
 In order to receive meals you must have your children with you or provide proof of identity of your child in the form of a student ID, birth certificate or other document.
 We will accept copies or pictures of the identity documents.
-In observance of Memorial Day, Monday, May 25, South Bay Union School District will distribute meals on Tuesday, May 26.
-The district warehouse will be closed on Memorial Day, Monday, May 25.